LauraAsh/CityArms/README.md

 * Location map which makes it easy for users to find
 * Use the website across all screen sizes, from desktop to mobile.
 Fully responsive design.

+### Design Decisions
+* As the pub is quite old and traditional, the design will be influenced by toned down colour schemes and structure.
+As the pub itself is quite historic, the

+#### Fonts:
+I opted for Libre Baskerville as it is a more traditional font based on older serif styles.
+This will compliment the ambience of the pub.
+While the goal of the website is to encourage web visitors to come into the pub, the history of the pub plays a large role in this.
+With this in mind, Libre Baskerville does a good job of reinforcing this historic feel.

+### Icons:
+Icons will be used to further identify what certain parts of the website do.
+These should always be relevant, so as to provide a more navigable website and better user experience.
+The burger icon will be utilized on mobile and tablet devices, as this is the universal navigation symbol for smaller screens.

+### Colours
+The pub itself has a dark coral exterior, while darker colours dominate indoors.
+This will be replicated in the colour scheme of the website.
+Again, this will maintain the more traditional feel.
+The following color scheme was selected based on this;
+* Primary: #a98a90 "Dark Mauve" - This will be the brightest colour shown throughout the website, although it is still quite toned down.
+It will be shown across section backgrounds and in some cases icons.
+* Secondary: #54595F - This is a dark charcoal grey, which compliments the dark mauve.
+This will be utilized for text headings and also icons in some cases.